MatthieuAUBERT/MatthieuAUBERT.github.io/Skills/MySkills.md

 First, they teach us some soft from the Adobe Creative Suite : Photoshop and Illustrator.
 I admit that I'm not good with Illustrator but I clearly love Photoshop and not only knows it for making textures, I used it a lot when I want to draw or illustrate some ideas (I have a drawing tablet to help me, mouse is clearly not the best).
 I'm pretty close with stylized kind of arts mostly with strong japanese animation / video games inspirations.

+I also use some external tools dedicated to VFX that I learned by my own.
+I greatly know PopCornFX and have some basis on Houdini.
+I've done some research on Nuke but didn't get the chance to have a licence.
+I really love those softwares and want to master them as soon as possible.

+For 3D modeling, my formation taught me 3DS Max with which I'm comfortable doing simple/intermediate models.
+I'm more confident with Blender.
+I prefer the interface, shorcuts and tools like Nodes that we only find in Blender.

 ## A good knowledge and interests of others Game Development fields

+Thanks to my Game Design formation I have a great overview on every fields composing a video game development.
+I'm particularly interested in Design jobs and can show some proof in Technical ones.

+During my Second Year at ESMA, when I was searching what I will do in the future, I became ,for a project, a Narrative Designer.
+I love creating universes and characters and help modeling the player's experience and sensations.
+That was really interesting and I became really close to Narration but didn't want to go further.
+I also love particpating in the Level Design and Game Design processus.
+I like keeping contact with every of those fields because it improves what I do and fulfil my great interest for video games.

+I also have some knowledges in coding.
+I've been using Javascript and Python since high school and learned C# and HLSL language by using Unity.